Cyberes/nebula-network-distributor/README.md

 _An easy way to distribute configs and certs to your Nebula network._

-I run a [Nebula network](https://github.com/slackhq/nebula) with over a dozen hosts.
+I run a [Nebula network](https://github.com/slackhq/nebula) with around two dozen hosts.
 That's enough that it's tedious to manually configure each one but not enough to warrant something like Ansible.

 I wrote this simple tool to construct configs from premade templates and push them out to the hosts.